This video highlights an amazing commute made possible by an e-bike. The new law has made his commute illegal.

 So for every trip you want to make, you'd have to look up the laws for each village, town and county on your route.

-Folks couldn't operate a Class 1 or Class 2 ebike3 over 20 MPH.
+Folks couldn't operate a Class 1 or Class 2 ebike4 over 20 MPH.
 Going down hills would require riding the brakes.

-People would have to go single file when riding ebikes, while people on regular bikes are allowed to ride side by side.
+People would have to go single file when riding ebikes, while people on manual bikes and people in cars are allowed to be side by side.

 Can't use ebikes on sidewalks anywhere.
 Municipalities are blocked from allowing it locally.